-As a result of restrictions related to COVID-19, HMEI will not be offering Independent Projects Funding in fall 2020 – the fall application cycle will remain closed.
-We will continue to monitor the situation and hope to offer funding in spring 2021.
+As a result of restrictions related to COVID-19, HMEI will not be offering Independent Projects Funding in AY 2020-21.
+The fall 2020 and spring 2021 application cycles will remain closed.
+We will continue to monitor the situation and hope to offer funding in fall 2021.

 HMEI helps connect University undergraduate students to certain scholarship and fellowship programs – including the High Meadows Fellowship Program and the Princeton Project 55 Fellowships.
 HMEI also facilitates the application process for external opportunities, such as the Morris K. Udall Scholarship for students interested in work related to Native American nations or the environment.
 Students who enroll in the Certificate Program in Environmental Studies will receive email notifications of these opportunities as they arise.
 Please contact Amber Lee with any questions.